selva-dt3/learning-management-system-frontend-264052/lms_frontend/README.md

   - `REACT_APP_SUPABASE_KEY` — anon/public key from your Supabase project

 ### Added Auth UI
 - A session-aware Header is rendered globally.
-When signed out, it shows Sign In/Sign Up modals (email/password).
+When signed out, it shows Sign In/Sign Up links to dedicated routes.
 When signed in, it shows the user email and Sign Out button.

+### Authentication Pages
+- `/auth/login` — Email/password sign in with validation, loading states, and error messaging.
+- `/auth/signup` — Email/password sign up with password confirmation, validation, and status messaging.
+- Both pages use the Ocean Professional theme (primary #2563EB, secondary #F59E0B), subtle shadows, rounded corners, and smooth transitions.
+- After successful auth, users are redirected to their previous destination (if any) or `/`.
+- Backward compatibility: `/login` continues to work and routes to the new login page.

+### Environment
+- Required:
+  - `REACT_APP_SUPABASE_URL`
+  - `REACT_APP_SUPABASE_KEY`
+- Optional:
+  - `REACT_APP_FRONTEND_URL` — sets Supabase emailRedirectTo during signup.

 ## RBAC and Supabase Profiles